ISS-Security/project_sharing/descriptions/070_validation_ssl.md

-# G. Validated Form Input and Enforce SSL
+# Validated Form Input and Enforce SSL

 This week we are validating user input coming from web forms, and enforcing SSL connections between essential parts of our architecture.
 Take a look at the